oscar-system/oscar-website/etc/README.server.md

 The crucial bit is at the end of this .php file, where an empty file `/home/oscar-www/oscar-website.trigger` is created.
-This is detected by a systemd unit `/etc/systemd/system/oscar-website.path` (a copy of this file is in the `etc` directory of the oscar-website repo).
+This is detected by a systemd unit `/etc/systemd/system/oscar-website.path` (a copy of this file is in the `etc` directory of the oscar-website repository).

-This then triggers `/etc/systemd/system/oscar-website.service` (a copy of this file is in the `etc` directory of the oscar-website repo).
+This then triggers `/etc/systemd/system/oscar-website.service` (a copy of that file is in the `etc` directory of the oscar-website repository).

 This finally executes `etc/update.sh`, which runs jekyll.